prisma/prisma1/docs/04-Reference/01-Service-Definition/03-Deploying-Services.md

 ## Applying changes

-After making a change to `graphcool.yml` or any file inside the your local service definition (for example adding a new type or updating the implementation of a managed function), you need to deploy these changes to a specified [_target_](!alias-zoug8seen4).
+After making a change to `graphcool.yml` or any file inside the project structure of your local service definition (for example adding a new type or updating the implementation of a managed function), you need to deploy these changes to a specified [target](!alias-zoug8seen4).

 The only way of doing this is by running the following CLI command: